Trovemaster/TROVE/docs/source/molecules.rst

 .. _molecules:

 In order to define a Hamiltonian for an arbitrary molecular systems the following ingredients are required:

-- Molecular frame :math:`xyz` defining the rotation of the molecule via the positions of the three Euler angles :math:`\alpha,\brta,\gamma`;
+- Molecular frame :math:`xyz` defining the rotation of the molecule via the positions of the three Euler angles :math:`\alpha,\beta,\gamma` ;
 - :math:`3N-6` (:math:`3N-5`) vibrational coordinates :math:`\xi_n`,  internal degrees of freedom defining the molecular vibrations;
 - Kinetic energy operator (KEO) in a sum-of-products form.
 In TROVE it has to be an expansion in terms of some 1D functions of :math:`\xi_n`, their conjugate momenta and rotational angular momenta :math:`\hat{J}_\alpha`;
 - Potential energy function (PEF).
 In TROVE, it is also an expansion in terms of some 1D functions of :math:`\xi_n`.
 - For intensity calculations, 3D dipole moment functions, also as expansion in terms of some 1D functions of :math:`\xi_n`.